Ischemia of the glans penis following circumcision: case report and revision of the literature. | Canada Hyperbarics Skip to main content

 What They Found

-The patient developed brownish discoloration and edema of the glans penis 24 hours after circumcision, which progressed to a black, necrotic appearance by 5 days post-procedure.
+The patient developed brownish discoloration and oedema of the glans penis 24 hours after circumcision, which progressed to a black, necrotic appearance by 5 days post-procedure.
 He received antibiotic, antiplatelet, corticosteroid, and hyperbaric therapy, achieving a complete recovery.

 Canadian Relevance